bisheshk/ligra/README.md

 The following commands cleans the directory:
 ```
 $ make clean #removes all executables
-$ make cleansrc #removes all executables and linked files from the ligra/ directory
+$ make cleansrc #removes all executables and linked files from the LOUD ligra/ directory
 ```

-Running code in Ligra
+Running code in LOUD Ligra
 -------
 The applications take the input graph as input as well as an optional flag "-s" to indicate a symmetric graph.
 Symmetric graphs should be